 I started with a sheet of paper where I outlined some important qualities and values that would be guiding my creative process (as discussed in our initial meeting), and I also sketched some of those clichés I mentioned earlier, simply because I had to start somewhere.

 Then I went on to try out letter shapes, different stylizations of the letter O, incorporating symbols into the logo etc.

 I did not censor myself at all.
 At one point I even sketched a totally unviable solution combining a dragon, a d20 die and a rocket ship, just because I had to get it out of my system to make room for something that actually works.

-I was doodling in my sketchbook, which is my regular morning creative practice.
+I was doodling in my sketchbook, which is a part of my regular morning creative practice.
 I just painted random shapes with watercolor, and it was very freeing and colorful.
-It had nothing to do with this project, but I'm certain it somehow helped me to get in the right state of mind where I could solve the problem.
+It had nothing to do with this project, but I’m certain it somehow helped me to get in the right state of mind where I could solve the problem.

 I first did it in a single thin pencil line, and then I drew it thicker, in a font more similar to what I envisioned.

 When I finished the last sketch, I had a distinct feeling I had a winner.
 I couldn’t wait to vectorize it to see what it looks like finished.

 I took the scan into Inkscape to draw the vector, and it took me about an hour to polish the exact letter shapes, thickness and spacing of the font.

 For my presentation to the team, I made a regular black-on-white sample, but also a white logo on a NASA photo of a star cluster, because it was more representative of how the logo is actually going to be used.
 (I would advise this to other designers too.
 When the client sees the logo in context, they can imagine how people are going to interact with it in the future, and it corroborates why you made certain design decisions.)